GDP in Austria

 Austria - GDP

-On the external side of the economy, exports of goods and services rose 0.2% quarter-on-quarter, which followed the 0.6% increase registered in Q2.
-Imports grew 0.3% in Q3, decelerating from Q2’s 1.0% increase.
-As a consequence, the contribution of the external sector was marginally less negative.
+On the external side of the economy, exports of goods and services rose 0.1% qoq, which was on par with Q3’s increase.
+Imports grew 0.3% in Q4, also stable from Q3’s expansion.
+As a consequence, the net contribution from the external sector was slightly negative, costing the headline GDP figure 0.1 percentage points.

+WIFO expects the economy to grow 1.7% both this year and next.
 FocusEconomics panelists project that the economy will grow 1.3% in 2017, which is unchanged from last month’s estimate.
-For 2018, panelists expect the economy to grow 1.4%.
+For 2018, panelists expect the economy to grow 1.5%.

 Austria - GDP Data